gridsuite/deployment/README.md

 __Notes__ : The containers are accessible from your machine thought the ip address `127.0.0.1` (localhost) or `172.17.0.1` and the corresponding port

 ### Docker-compose profiles
 This is the preferred development deployment.
+_All describe in this section is inside the folder `explicit-profiles`._

 Here the resume of the profiles and what services they includes:
 | Component \ Service | _(none)_ | merging | study | study-light | dynamic-mapping | dynamic-simulation | suite | import | kibana | pgadmin |